 - Can’t curl near your scalp due to the size of the chamber

-On the opposite end of the curl spectrum, the Bed Head Wave Artist Deep Waver Gen II is great for creating glamorous, natural-looking beach waves.
+For easy, voluminous waves, the Bed Head Wave Artist Deep Waver Gen II is great for creating glamorous, natural-looking beach waves.
 And they last for days to boot.

 Technically, the Bed Head Wave Artist isn’t a curling iron so much as a large crimper.
 It’s got 2 panels – one with a deep barrel and a second molded plate on top.
 You place a section of hair between the two plates, clamp and press to create waves.